eliasjacob/imd3011-datacentric_ai/README.md

 ### Project Guidelines

-- **Individual Work:** The project must be completed individually.
 - **Submission:** Provide a link to a GitHub repository or shared folder with your code, data, and report.
-Use virtual environments along with a `requirements.txt` file to ensure reproducibility.
+Use virtual environments or Docker containers to ensure reproducibility.
+- **Report:** Include a detailed report with the following sections:
+  - **Introduction:** Overview of the problem and its significance.
+  - **Methodology:** Description of the approach and techniques used.
+  - **Results:** Presentation of your findings and outcomes.
+  - **Discussion:** Analysis of the results and potential improvements.
+  - **Conclusion:** Summary of your project and its implications.
+- **Code Quality:** Ensure your code is well-documented and follows best practices.
+- **Presentation:** Prepare a 10-minute presentation to demonstrate your project.
 - **Deadline:** Refer to the syllabus.
-- **Presentation:** Prepare a 10-minute presentation to demonstrate your project.
 - **Submission Platform:** Use the designated platform (e.g., SIGAA).

 ## Contributing